henrytang05/CS161-minesweeper/README.md

   **_!!!This step is important to be able to run the Game.exe application!!!_**
   **_Make sure you have QT6\mingw_64\bin in your environment variable Path_**

-- To build, install and run the Game, run the following shell script in the root directory of the project (you may want to refresh terminal before doing this step):
+- To build the Game, run the following shell script in the root directory of the project (you may want to refresh terminal before doing this step):

 ```
 ./build.sh